Rules FAQ

 Duplicate QSO - contact is removed with no additional penalty

-Band change error (multi-one or multi-two station that violates the band change rules) - loss of all QSOs on that transmitter until it is back in compliance with the band change rules
+Band change error (multi-operator station that violates the band change rules) - loss of all QSOs on that transmitter until it is back in compliance with the band change rules.